aoloe/php-senape/README.md

 Short term tasks:

-- move the i18n to its own class
 - in js add the form and the no comments yet through template
 - add the first comment
 - document the fields for the .json comments file